 You can also complain to the Information Commissioner’s Office (ICO) if you are unhappy with how we have used your data.

 The ICO’s address is:

 Review of this policy

 We keep this Policy under regular review.

-This Policy was last updated in October 2019
+This Policy was last updated in February 2021

 Breakthrough UK is registered in England and Wales as a Company Limited by Guarantee [company number 3479742] and a Charity [charity number 1078009].
-The Company is a constituted ‘not for profit’ and operates as a social enterprise.
-Any ‘trading surpluses’ are reinvested in delivery of the charity’s aims and objects and to the benefit of its defined beneficiaries.